martinvoegele/martinvoegele.github.io/_pages/software.md

 _Protein Ensemble Analysis_, a toolbox for exploratory analysis and comparison of structural ensembles of proteins.

+Molecular simulations enable the study of proteins and other biomolecules and their dynamics on an atomistic scale.
+The large amount of data produced for ever larger and more complex systems often makes it difficult to find the meaningful patterns for the respective system.
+While most available analysis tools provide methods to analyze one simulation at a time, many common research pursuits involve analysis across several simulations and finding significant differences between similar conditions or setups.

-- Compare structural ensembles of proteins via the relative entropy of their features and visualize deviations on a reference structure.
+PENSA focuses on exploratory analysis and comparison of protein structural ensembles such as those from molecular dynamics simulations.
+Users can compare two conditions via the relative entropy of their features and visualize deviations on a reference structure.
+It also implements principal component analysis (PCs) and clustering across several ensembles and allows writing out the resulting principal components and clusters as trajectories.
-- Estimate the statistical significance of differences between two conditions using a Kolmogorov-Smirnov test.
-- Project ensembles on their combined principal components (PCs) and sort the structures along a PC.
-- Cluster structures via k-means or via regular-space clustering and write out the resulting clusters as trajectories.
+This method can speed up the discovery of molecular mechanisms that usually take many person-hours to identify.

 <a href="https://github.com/drorlab/pensa">View it on GitHub.</a>